 QYP runs throughout the year, so you’ll usually have a few months to complete anything that the program requires of you.
-You’ll also be working alongside other Youth Members in your Department, so the workload is often a shared one.
+You’ll also be working alongside other Youth Members in your Portfolio, so the workload is often a shared one.
 Many full-time university and high school students have completed the program without difficulty, so you certainly won’t be losing sleep over QYP.

 However, it is expected that once you agree to commence the program, you remain engaged in it until the end – you have been selected over other similarly outstanding youth in your electorate, and to pull out is to do a disservice to them, and to yourself.

 Well, you’ll start by meeting each other and the Exec at Launch Weekend in April.
-After you split up into your committees, you’ll get to work with your Mentor: brainstorming, researching, writing, editing and submitting a Bill and Amendments to deliberate in Parliament.
-Come late October, you’ll see each other’s smiling faces again at Residential Sitting Week, when Youth Members take over the Legislative Assembly Chamber of the Queensland Parliament.
-Over the course of four days, lively debate, interjections and banter fill the Chamber as each committee presents their Bill for debate and possible amendment.
+After you split up into your Portfolios, you’ll get to work with your Mentor: brainstorming, researching, writing, editing and submitting a Bill and Amendments to deliberate in Parliament.
+Come late September, you’ll see each other’s smiling faces again at Residential Sitting Week, when Youth Members take over the Legislative Assembly Chamber of the Queensland Parliament.
+Over the course of four days, lively debate, interjections and banter fill the Chamber as each Portfolio presents their Bill for debate and possible amendment.

 After you’ve debated each of the Bills you have created, they will be passed to the Youth Governor for their assent to become Youth Acts.
 After this, the Youth Acts are then handed directly to the Premier for distribution to Ministers and Members of Parliament for their consideration.

 The simplest ways to connect directly with our Executive Team & Youth Members are via social media and our Your Voice Heard blog.

 The YMCA Queensland Youth Parliament (QYP) is run by a volunteer team of young people (Executive) who work together to bring the program to life.
 Led by a program coordinator, 18 Youth Members are trained, licensed and supported by the Y Brisbane to ensure that this is truly a premier youth event organised by youth, for youth.